couchbase-partners/google-gcp-marketplace-k8s-example/README.md

 ### Deploying the Couchbase Autonomous Operator

 The first step is to install the [Custom Resource Definition (CRD)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions).

-This has to be done once per cluster.
+Do this by running:

 `make crd/install`